AngelicaDolor/healthcare-analysis-mgh-ortho/README.md

 ### Project Background

-**Company**: MaineGeneral Health, Orthopedics Department **Industry**: Healthcare (Orthopedics)
+**Company**: MaineGeneral Health, Orthopedics Department <br>
+**Industry**: Healthcare (Orthopedics) <br>
-**Active Years**: Established in the late 1800s, MaineGeneral Health has been providing medical services for over a century.
+**Active Years**: Established in the late 1800s, MaineGeneral Health has been providing medical services for over a century.  <br>
 **Business Model**: The company operates on a patient-centric healthcare model, focusing on delivering specialized orthopedic services.
-It collects patient feedback (PSAT scores), tracks wait times, and analyzes patient flow to enhance the quality of care.
+It collects patient feedback (PSAT scores), tracks wait times, and analyzes patient flow to enhance the quality of care.  <br>
 **Key Business Metrics**:
 - **# of Patients (2023)**: 531
 - **Average PSAT Score**: 5.1